-Telehealth is evolving by the minute.
-Previous delivery models in the paper records era offered one main option: face-to-face contact with healthcare providers, with all the built-in challenges and inefficiencies that entails.
+Telehealth and telemedicine — including a range of healthcare services from health monitoring and patient consultation to medical record transmitting — are evolving by the minute.
+Previous delivery models in the paper-records era offered one main option: face-to-face contact with healthcare providers, with all the built-in challenges and inefficiencies that entailed.
 Providers felt pressured to see as many patients as possible within a limited time span, and patients felt rushed when they were quickly whisked in and out of the office.

-Moreover, telehealth acceptance is widespread.
-Telehealth options are offered by most private insurers and state and local agencies.
+Moreover, acceptance of telehealth and telemedicine is widespread.
+Options are offered by most private insurers and state and local agencies.
 Both the Department of Veterans Affairs (VA) and Medicare continue to expand telehealth offerings.
 Telehealth is also being welcomed by healthcare consumers as they realize greater time and cost savings.
 It's less intimidating than it was in the past, and in many cases, it’s as simple as a single wearable device.

-Amazon prides itself on its quick, efficient ordering process.
-That user-friendly model now extends to the telehealth arena where many lab tests are generated electronically.
+Today, a, user-friendly model extends to the telehealth arena where many lab tests are generated electronically.
 Instead of waiting on hold to talk to staff who must then generate a paper order, consumers can have requests sent electronically to their lab of choice.
 Many people use telehealth tools without even realizing it.

 Both providers and patients benefit from this newfound efficiency.
 By leveraging technology, providers can schedule patient visits in a more compressed period of time, which in turn allows them to offer more appropriate treatment, earmark the right professional for the right need and work in a less rushed atmosphere.
 Patients may also see better results because of increased engagement and compliance.